-Resolution of Faculty of Seattle University School of Law Regarding Proposed Changes to Existing ABA Standards Regarding Security of Position, Academic Freedom, and Attraction and Retention of Faculty
+Resolution of the Faculty of the University of Oregon School of Law Regarding Proposed Changes to Existing ABA Standards Regarding Security of Position, Academic Freedom, and Attraction and Retention of Faculty

-The Standards Review Committee of the American Bar Association's Section on Legal Education and Admissions to the Bar ("Committee") has proposed substantial changes to ABA Standards 206, 405, and 603.
+The Standards Review Committee of the American Bar Association's Section of Legal Education and Admissions to the Bar ("Committee") has proposed substantial changes to ABA Standards 206, 405, and 603.
 These changes would dramatically reduce the ABA's longstanding commitment to a system of tenure and of security of position for law school deans, traditional faculty, clinical faculty, legal writing faculty, and librarians.
-Specifically, the proposed changes would weaken or eliminate the:
+Specifically, the proposed changes would weaken or eliminate the